Mechanisms of Introspective Awareness: Discussion

 \section{Discussion}

-\looseness=-1 We set out to understand whether LLMs' apparent ability to detect injected concepts is robust, and what mechanisms underlie this behavior.
+We set out to understand whether LLMs' apparent ability to detect injected concepts is robust, and what mechanisms underlie this behavior.
 We asked whether the phenomenon could be explained by shallow confounds, or whether it involves richer, genuine anomaly detection mechanisms.
-Our findings support the latter.
-Introspective capability is behaviorally robust and emerges during post-training.
-It appears to rely on distributed, multi-stage non-linear computation with identifiable components.
-Specifically, we trace a causal pathway from steering perturbation to detection decision: evidence carriers in early post-injection layers suppress late-layer gate features that otherwise promote the default ``No'' response.
-This circuit is absent in the base model but robust to refusal abliteration, suggesting it is installed by post-training independently of refusal mechanisms.
-Our findings are difficult to reconcile with the hypothesis that steering simply causes the model to talk about the injected concept as a pretext for affirmative responding.
-Moreover, introspective capability appears to be behaviorally under-elicited by default; ablating refusal directions or adding learned steering vectors can substantially improve performance.
-While it is difficult to distinguish \emph{simulated} introspection from genuine introspection (and somewhat unclear how to define the distinction), it does appear that the model's behavior on this task is mechanistically grounded in its internal states in a nontrivial way.
+Our findings support the latter interpretation.
+We find that introspective capability is behaviorally robust across multiple settings and appears to rely on distributed, multi-stage nonlinear computation.
+Specifically, we trace a causal pathway from steering perturbation to the detection decision: injected concepts activate evidence carriers in early post-injection layers, which suppress late-layer gate features that otherwise promote the default ``No'' response.
+This circuit is absent in the base model but robust to refusal direction ablation, suggesting it is developed during post-training independently of refusal mechanisms.
+Post-training ablations pinpoint contrastive preference training (e.g., DPO) as the critical stage.
+Moreover, introspective capability in LLMs appears to be underelicited by default; ablating refusal directions and learned bias vectors substantially improve performance.